msteveb/tmake/README.md

 Dynamic dependencies:

 * Are cached, along with the command (paths, pattern, ...), so that the (small) cost of scanning is only incurred when the file changes
 * The set of dependencies is cached.
 If this set changes, the target is rebuilt.
-  This can occur if a system header was previously shadowed by a source file, but the build changes so that this no longer occurs.
+  This can occur if a system header was previously shadowed by a source file, but the build changes so that this no longer occurs, or if a new header file is added in a directory earlier in the set of include paths.

 XXX: Note that "#include INCLUDEFILENAME" is not supported.
 Suggest workarounds.